ros2/ros2_documentation/source/Tutorials/Simulators/Ignition/Setting-up-a-Robot-Simulation-Ignition.rst

 .. image:: Image/add_lidar.png

-Now you should see the data from the lidar in RVIZ2:
+Now you should see the data from the lidar in Rviz2:

 .. image:: Image/rviz2.png

 Summary
 -------

-In this tutorial, you launch a robot simulation with Ignition Gazebo, launch bridges with actuators and sensors, visualize data from a sensor and move a diff drive robot.
+In this tutorial, you launched a robot simulation with Ignition Gazebo, launched bridges with actuators and sensors, visualized data from a sensor, and moved a diff drive robot.